Table of Contents

 3. Research the company and the interviewer

 Before the interview day, it’s important to look at the company website and social media to understand more about their services and culture.
 In most cases, employers want to learn what interests you about the company and how you can contribute to their success.
-You should prepare those answers thoughtfully, as they can become your golden ticket to get the job.
+You should prepare those answers thoughtfully, as they can become your golden ticket to getting the job.

 Plus, it’s also helpful to learn more about the interviewer and their previous experience before the meeting.
 For instance, you can check their LinkedIn profile and even send them a connection request if you see fit.
 Lastly, make sure to memorize their name to personalize your interaction during your greeting.